Avikus and ZeroNorth enter partnership to accelerate autonomous and optimised shipping

-Avikus, a leader in autonomous navigation solutions and a subsidiary of HD Hyundai, and maritime technology company ZeroNorth have entered a strategic partnership to bring to market a joint solution that combines autonomous navigation with real-time voyage optimisation.
+Avikus, a leader in autonomous navigation solutions and a subsidiary of HD Hyundai, and maritime technology company ZeroNorth have entered a strategic partnership to bring to market a joint solution that combines autonomous navigation with real-time voyage optimisation, ZeroNorth said.

 Addressing this challenge, Avikus and ZeroNorth have entered a strategic partnership to deliver a first-of-its-kind solution that combines Avikus’ Level 2 autonomous navigation system with ZeroNorth’s voyage and vessel optimisation platform.
 Using real-time data on weather, fuel consumption, and navigation instructions, the integrated system can automatically adjust the vessel’s speed and route and improve safety with smart collision avoidance.
 This dynamic, self- adjusting capability goes beyond what either autonomous navigation or optimisation tools can achieve alone, enabling more efficient operations, reducing fuel use and emissions, and easing the burden on crews.
 The solution also enhances ship-to-shore connectivity, giving both onboard crew and shoreside operators greater transparency and decision support.